nlxai/sdk/packages/core/README.md

 ## API reference

-The package exports a main function called `createConversation`, which is called with the bot configuration and returns a conversation handler object.
+The package exports a main function called `createConversation`, which is called with the application configuration and returns a conversation handler object.

 The conversation handler has the following methods.
 For each send method, conversation context can be optionally specified as a second argument.

 #### `sendText: (text: string, context?: Record<string, unknown>) => void`

-Send a simple text to your bot.
+Send a simple text to your application.

 #### `sendChoice: (choiceId: string, context?: Record<string, unknown>) => void`

-Your bot may send a list of choices to choose from, each with a `choiceText` and a `choiceId` field.
+Your application may send a list of choices to choose from, each with a `choiceText` and a `choiceId` field.
 You can use `choiceText` as button labels, and include the `choiceId` in this method when sending responses.

 #### `sendSlots: (slots: Record<string, unknown>, context?: Record<string, unknown>) => void`